Ambusy/SayAloud/README.md

 - default is: -lang nl,blank .

-The rules file must be found in the map, that contains the program as: anyname.speak.txt The program will ask which rules to use if more than 1 file is present in the directory, showing anyname as a hint.
+The rules file must be found in the folder Rules, that is a subfolder of the one that contains the program.
+Each rulefile must be named as: anyname.speak.txt
+Substitute anyname with a usefill name.
+The program at startup will ask which rules to use if more than 1 file is present in the directory, showing anyname as a hint.
+The last choice will be remembered.

 Specification of syntax to divide the input text in parts to pronounce separatly.
 Define each part as follows: